Jared Goff Player Prop Bets for NFL Week 14 | Detroit vs. Denver 12/12/2021

 Season Stats

-- He's also carried the ball 15 times for 77 yards, averaging 6.4 yards per game.
+- He also has 77 rushing yards on 15 carries, averaging 6.4 yards per game.

-- The Lions have run 59.3% passing plays and 40.7% rushing plays this season.
-They rank 29th in the NFL in scoring.
+- The Lions have called a pass in 59.3% of their plays from scrimmage this year while running the ball 40.7% of the time.
+This offensive attack ranks 29th in the NFL in points scored.

-- Goff accounts for 53.8% of his team's red zone plays, with 43 of his 399 pass attempts coming from inside the opponent's 20-yard line.
+- Goff has thrown 43 passes in the red zone this season, 53.8% of his team's red zone plays.

 - Click over to SISportsbook and find the latest player props and odds for Goff's matchup with the Broncos.